-The per capita income in Jamul in 2010 was $40,754, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,016 for a family of four.
+The per capita income in Jamul in 2018 was $48,263, which is wealthy relative to California and the nation.
+This equates to an annual income of $193,052 for a family of four.

 Jamul is a very ethnically-diverse town.
 The people who call Jamul home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jamul residents report their race to be White, followed by Black or African-American.
+The greatest number of Jamul residents report their race to be White, followed by Asian.
 Jamul also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.11% of the town’s residents.
-Important ancestries of people in Jamul include Irish, English, Italian, and Assyrian/Chaldean/Syriac.
+People of Hispanic or Latino origin account for 14.78% of the town’s residents.
+Important ancestries of people in Jamul include Irish, English, German, Italian, and European.

 The most common language spoken in Jamul is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.